jfdev001/parallel-nbody/README.md

-MPI + OpenMP assignment for the Parallel Programming Practical (PPP).
+MPI + OpenMP assignment for the Parallel Programming Practical (PPP) course at Vrije Universiteit.

 Performs an n-celestial body simulation that is accelerated using both MPI and optionally OpenMP.
 See the contents below for a description of